My Belovèd is mine, and I am his.

 for their run.

-It was Saturday, so they'd all slept a couple hours later than
+It was Saturday, so they'd all slept three hours later than

 Andy and Carl looked relaxed, but not particularly

 rested.
 They'd obviously been busy during the night.